liquinlab/elm-smile/docs/starting.md

 # Starting a new project

-When you start a new project, there are a few one-time steps you must take.
+After [setting up your lab](/labconfig), when you want to start a new project, there are a few steps you must take.
 These include copying the current version of the <SmileText/> project, adjusting the configuration settings for your project, and running a setup script.

 **Don't worry it is easy and most of it you only do once!**